JohnFNovak/B_pp/README.md

 Each of these needs to be in capitals and prefaces with two '@' symbols.
 Example '@@TEMPLATE'

 #####@@GUIDE
 Here is where properties of the pre-processor can be set.
-There isn't much to do here now, but the code could be expanded so that options could be defined here
+There are currently three options which you can set: the number of passes that the compiler will take, the file delimeter, and the level indicator.<br />

+Here are the current options and thier defaults:<br />
+> @Passes = 5<br />
+> @Fdelimeter = %<br />
+> @LevelIndicator = !<br />

+The spaces around the '=' are necessary.<br />

+The option '@Passes' controls the number of passes taking which is explained in the section "Order of operations and multiple passes".
+The option '@Fdelimeter' controls the character or string which is read as file bookends, see section "Files".
+The option '@LevelIndicator' is used to distinguish which pass the compiler should address each operation, as discussed in the section "Order of operations and multiple passes".

 #####@@TEMPLATE
 This is part of the template which turns into your code.